 For example, in a child custody case, a party may call family members, friends, neighbors, teachers, etc., to testify regarding a party’s parenting abilities and relationship with the children.
 The key distinction between a temporary orders hearing and a final trial is the element of surprise.

-Because a temporary orders hearing can occur within days after the divorce petition is filed, the parties haven’t had an opportunity to conduct discovery and determine what evidence exists to support the other side’s case.
+Because a temporary order hearing can occur within days after the divorce petition is filed, the parties haven’t had an opportunity to conduct discovery and determine what evidence exists to support the other side’s case.

-As a result, a temporary orders hearing can be a trial by ambush.
+As a result, a temporary order hearing can be a trial by ambush.
 You don’t know what witnesses your spouse will bring to the hearing, much less what these people might say about your character and fitness as a parent.
 You don’t know what text messages, e-mails, or other evidence might be used to impeach your credibility.

 Step 4: Discovery